 Short-term health insurance typically include exclusions for pre-existing conditions, so for residents of the Cotton State who need medical care for ongoing or pre-existing conditions we advise you seek a medical insurance policy that will cover those needs.

-If you need health insurance in Alabama, your first step should be to check if you’re eligible for a special enrollment period that would allow you to purchase an ACA-compliant major medical plan.
+If you need health insurance in Alabama outside of the annual open enrollment period for ACA-compliant coverage (November 1 through January 15), your first step should be to check if you’re eligible for a special enrollment period that would allow you to purchase an ACA-compliant major medical plan.
 There are a variety of qualifying life events that trigger a special enrollment period.
 The marketplace plans are purchased on a month-to-month basis, so you can enroll even if you only need coverage for a few months before another policy takes effect (with a premium subsidy if you’re eligible).

 From Mobile to Birmingham, there are times when short-term health insurance could be the only realistic option for you, such as: